haidarim/LPIC1/LPIC1.md

 - To chech what libraries are needed for a program: `ldd <path of binaries>`, ex: `ldd /usr/bin/ls` if a program is liniked statically then the `ldd` will tell it.

-- To all libraries an creatinf a cashe of it use `ldconfig`
+- `ldconfig`: will read all configurations and also create a cache of all libraries.
+- `ldconfig -p`: to print all libraries inside the cache.

 - 16 102.3 18:00